nicor88/twitter-data/README.md

 # twitter-data
 Examples to collect and analyse twitter streams

-# Node.js to CrateDB
+## Node.js to CrateDB
-Node.js app to write twitter streams to CrateDB
+Node.js app to collect tweets by keywords and write them to CrateDB

-# Python to CrateDB
+## Python to CrateDB
-Python app to write twitter streams to CrateDB
+Python app to collect tweets by keywords and write them to CrateDB